 A Health Form is required for all nursing students at WCU prior to beginning junior year.
 This requirement helps to protect the health of the students as well as the clients with whom you come in contact while providing nursing care.
-In order to comply with agency requirements, a two-step Tuberculin Skin Test (TST) will be required for all students prior to junior year.
-The two-step test requires you to receive an initial TST, which will need to be read in 48-72 hours and another TST in two weeks, whichwill need to be read in 48-72 hours.
-Students with a positive TST must have a chest x-ray completed and have clearance from a health care provider of no active disease.
-A one-step TST must be completed prior to senior year.
-Results from a Quantiferon blood test are an acceptable substitute for a TST.
+In order to comply with agency requirements, a QuantiFERON blood test will be required annually for all students prior to junior year.
 Our department requirements conform to the rules and regulations of the Pennsylvania State Board of Nurse Examiners in regard to provisions for the protection of students' health and requirements of our clinical affiliates.

-If a health problem is identified, indication of how the problem will be remediated must be included in the student's health file.
-In some cases, students must provide physician's clearance to participate in the clinical setting.
+Student's health problems should be identified and how the problem will be remediated in their annual physical.
+Students will attest to the accuracy of their medical history.
+The student's provider will verify student's fitness for duty.
+In some cases, students must provide a provider's clearance to participate in the clinical setting.

 - a.
-The health report for current sophomores (juniors in the fall) must include: - 1. completed health form. - 2. evidence of immunity to Rubella, measles, mumps, poliomyelitis, flu, tetanus, diphtheria, pertussis, Hepatitis B, and varicella. - a. immunization record evidence of first 3 series vaccination and booster of Tdap within the last 10 years OR - b. laboratory test results showing positive titer
+The health report for current sophomores (juniors in the fall) must include: - 1. completed health form. - 2. evidence of immunity to Rubella, measles, mumps, poliomyelitis, flu, tetanus, diphtheria, pertussis, Hepatitis B, and varicella. - a. evidence of covid vaccine - b. immunization record evidence of first 3 series vaccination and booster of Tdap within the last 10 years OR laboratory test results showing positive titer

-The Hepatitis B immunization process is a three injection series that occurs over a six month period; initial dose, one month later second dose and five months later third dose.
-Therefore, the vaccination must be started no later than the beginning of the spring semester prior to entering NSG/NSL 311/312.
+The Hepatitis B immunization process is a three-injection series that occurs over a six month period; initial dose, one month later second dose and five months later third dose.
+Therefore, the vaccination must be started no later than the beginning of the spring semester prior to entering NSG/NSL 311/312. \\\

-Prior to starting NSG/NSL 311/312, you must have been vaccinated or show proof of an acceptable titer.
+\\\ Prior to starting NSG/NSL 311/312, you must have been vaccinated or show proof of an acceptable titer.